 The Principal is an ex officio member of the Association and Executive Committee and, as such, has the same rights and responsibilities as any other member.
-They may be counted in the quorum for all meetings.
+If the Principal is also a financial member of the P&C, they may be counted in the quorum for all meetings.

-The Principal can propose motions, vote, and be elected to a Sub-committee.
+The Principal can propose motions, vote, and be elected to a Sub-Committee.
 They can't be elected as an Office Bearer or be a signatory to accounts.